Soliprem/dm-scripts/CONTRIBUTING.md

 Patches should ideally try to focus on one goal if possible.
 This is to avoid conflicts.

-After commiting push and then make a merge request explaining why your patch should be merged into upsteam.
+After committing push and then make a merge request explaining why your patch should be merged into upsteam.

-(Notes: advanced use cases may require seperate flags)
+(Notes: advanced use cases may require separate flags)

 ```bash
 $ git push